-A DMR scientist will represent the State of Maine in meetings of the NEFMC's Multispecies Plan Development Team (PDT), participate in resource assessment and management activities, and participate in development of resource monitoring activities such as industrybased surveys.
-Relevant information relating to the groundfish fishery and the status of exploited stocks in the Gulf of Maine, especially the Gulf of Maine cod stock, will be assembled and reviewed in preparation for active participation on the respective PDT.
-Groundfish port sampling - DMR will continue a port sampling program initiated in 2008 for groundfish landed in Maine ports.
+A DMR scientist represents the State of Maine in meetings of the NEFMC's Multispecies Plan Development Team (PDT), participates in resource assessment and management activities, and participates in development of resource monitoring activities such as industrybased surveys.
+Relevant information relating to the groundfish fishery and the status of exploited stocks in the Gulf of Maine will be assembled and reviewed in preparation for active participation on the respective PDT.

+Groundfish port sampling - DMR will continue a port sampling program in 2011-2012 for groundfish landed in selected Maine ports.
 Biological data will be collected including length, weight, and maturity, and otoliths for aging.
 DMR has established an age and growth laboratory, since ageing is a key component of groundfish assessments.
-Scientists aged about 200 halibut in 2008 and will continue working on a backlog of eight years of otolith samples during 2009.
+Scientists will continue to age halibut and winter flounder along with cusk and Atlantic wolfish.

 Halibut - DMR will continue a volunteer tagging study with halibut fishermen primarily fishing in state waters that began in 2000.
-Staff will monitor for tag returns from previous years including satellite tags released in an earlier federally-funded tagging and assessment study.
+Staff will document tag returns from previous years and current year releases.
+DMR is also working with the Halibut Alliance of Maine, a newly formed industry group, and the University of Maine to collect catch, effort and biological data from the state fishery.

 Conservation engineering - A DMR scientist will participate on the ASMFC Fishing Gear Technology Working Group.
 This group was convened to look at state managed fisheries and develop a prioritized list of which fisheries need gear improvement work.
-In addition, the members of this group are tasked will evaluating all state fisheries and recommend suggestions on how gear modifications can improve catch of targeted species and reduce bycatch of non-targeted species.
+In addition, the members of this group are tasked with evaluating all state fisheries and recommend suggestions on how gear modifications can improve catch of targeted species and reduce bycatch of non-targeted species.